Disconnecting or Restoring Your Service

 When possible we’ll disconnect only accounts that are affected by the disaster.
-When that’s not possible, it may be necessary to open a switch or service connection that may affect other customers who aren’t directly affected by the disaster or hazard at that time.
+When that’s not possible, it may be necessary to open a switch or service connection that could affect other customers who aren’t directly affected by the disaster or hazard.
 Examples include floodwater or fire that would not permit the utility representative to gain access directly to the service connection or meter.

-We'll restore service for customers' whose electrical service was disconnected because of hazards at their facility when it's safe and other required conditions are met.
+We'll restore service for customers whose electrical service was disconnected because of hazards at their facilities when it's safe and other required conditions are met.

 Restoring your electrical service after identified hazards